smycynek/number-munchers-reborn/README.md

 # Number Munchers Reborn

-# A simple number-munchers-like game
+# A number-munchers-like game

 Steven Mycynek 2024

-This started off as a simple project to do on an airplane, but people liked it, so I took it from something made with an HTML `<table>` and vanilla JS to a more well-supported Angular app with graphics and sound.
+This started off as a simple project to do on an airplane, but people liked the [original primitive attempt](https://stevenvictor.net/numbers/), so I took it from something made with an HTML `<table>` and vanilla JS in two hours to a [more well-supported Angular app](https://stevenvictor.net/number-munchers/) with graphics and sound.
+In the past year, this project has taken off, and children are playing it in schools and at home in the Boston area and beyond!

-I don't own the copyright to Number Munchers, but all the code is original, and it's different enough, experience-wise, that it's fair to put an MIT license on it.
+I don't own the copyright to the original Number Munchers (it's an old [80-90s game](https://www.mecc.co/mac--pc-products/munchers/math-munchers-deluxe.html), but all the code is original, and it's different enough, experience-wise, that it's fair to put an MIT license on it.

 ## Setup